Migrant domestic workers in Lebanon: The Kafala system

 The Kafala system involves a sponsor who has the legal responsibility for a migrant domestic worker during a contract period, making the worker dependent upon the sponsor.
 The Kafala system is not legally binding in Lebanon because recruiters cannot act as a sponsor.
 Instead the system is made up of a number for administrative regulations, customary practices and legal requirements which bind the worker to the recruiter temporarily..
 Once in Lebanon, the migrant domestic worker is assigned an employer.
 A worker may not change employer or break the terms of the contract unless the employer signs a release waiver.
 This must be done before a notary public and Lebanese authorities give an official release.
 A worker becomes illegal if they leave without the consent of their sponsor and the official release from the authorities.
 Human Rights Watch has said that the Kafala system in Lebanon puts workers at risk of exploitation and abuse, while Anti-Slavery International has said that the system is one of the major causes of vulnerability of migrant workers.
 The Kafala system means that the sponsor of the migrant domestic worker is legally responsible for the migrant and the state's responsibility for 'alien surveillance' is then passed on to the employer.

+The Kafala system has a notable impact on the predominately female migrant workers who often face exploitation and abuse within private households.
+Female migrant workers are excluded from protections under family violence laws while the law may apply to their families, when they are considered Lebanese, it does not cover their workspace.
+Yet, they are also excluded from the Lebanese Labor Code leaving them with a lack of resources against abuse by their employers but also in their families.
+Scholars such as Maya Mikdashi highlighted these differences as crucial to understanding the role of Sex in Lebanon's sectarian system.
+According to her, these differences contribute to a better understanding of how Sex in a sectarian state reproduces political society across an intersectional grid including modular and multiple articulations of the categories of sexes, sects, citizens and noncitizens.

 In April 2019, Amnesty International urged Lebanon government to end the Kafala system which has led to the abuse of thousands of domestic workers in the Mediterranean country.

 By suspending the implementation of a new standard unified contract, Lebanon's State Shura Council caused a sharp blow to the migrant domestic worker rights.
 The new contract allowed workers to terminate their contract without the consent of their employer, dismantling a key abusive aspect of the kafala system.